 3. Isola Pescatori

 The smallest of the three islands, Isola Pescatori is a quaint village of cobblestone streets and a circular promenade.
-The tiny fishing village is known for its restaurants and cafes and perfect for lunch or dinner.
+The tiny fishing village is known for its restaurants and cafes.

 4. Villa Taranto